Personal Loan Guide

 - Unless you fix what got you into debt in the first place, just consolidating your debt will not fix your financial problems.

 How much can I borrow?

 This depends on a number of factors.
 Are you are seeking secured or unsecured?
 What is your financial position and the level of your income to support the loan?
 However, there are definite limits around how much institutions will lend particularly with unsecured lending.
 We provide a comparison table of personal loan rates that you can sort by minimum loan amount here.

 The Personal Property Securities Register (PPSR) was established by the New Zealand Government in 2002 as a single online register for all the security interests (claims against personal property other than land) that lenders or businesses need to record.

-Say you want to buy a second-hand ute for your business, the last thing you need is for a finance company to repossess it because the seller still owes money on the vehicle.
+Say you want to buy a second-hand ute for your business, the last thing you need after you have taken ownership is for a finance company to repossess it because the seller still owes money on the vehicle.
 That would ruin your day!!
 To find out if any business or person has a registered claim (security interest) on the ute you can check on the PPSR website or check their database via text.

 Personal Loan Checklist

 Know your own credit rating.
-Lenders use you credit rating to assess your credit worthiness and hence your eligibility to borrow at lower interest rates.
+Lenders use your credit rating to assess your credit worthiness and hence your eligibility to borrow at lower interest rates.
 If you have an excellent credit rating this is a real bargaining chip for you.
-You can find out all information at this government site.
+You can read about credit ratings at this government site.

 Get your finance in place before you go to purchase.
 Often you can obtain finance at the same place you are purchasing a car and it will seem very convenient.
 However, you need to check that you cannot achieve a cheaper rate by shopping around.